New book from fr. thomas joseph white, op

-New Book from Our OWn Fr.
-Dominic Legge, OP:
+New book from Fr.
+Dominic Legge, OP

 Noted Thomist Fr.
 Gilles Emery (Ordinary Professor of Dogmatic Theology at the University of Fribourg) writes in the preface: